rfeinman/pytorch-lasso/README.md

 ### Linear solvers for 2D convolution

 Another "linear" setting is the case of 2D convolution.
 In this case, our linear basis is a large (and very sparse) matrix with block-Toeplitz structure, i.e. x_hat = conv2d(z, W).
 Many of the classical linear solvers are not applicable to this setting.
-I've implemented a few solvers specialized for the 2D convolution setting, inspired by those mentioned above:
+I've implemented a few solvers specialized for the 2D convolution setting, inspired by those above.
+They are:

 - __ISTA__: As described above, but optimized for the conv setting.
 I've included code to estimate the lipschitz constant of a conv2d operator.
 This is needed for optimal learning rate selection.